Informing the Context for Philanthropic Work

 Offers a look into the core cycle of how foundations make grants, as well as provides an overview of how foundations give, ways to manage relationships with grantees, and discuss where implicit bias plays a role in grantmaking.

-Friday, December (TBD) - The Great Debates in Philanthropy
+Friday, December 11 - The Great Debates in Philanthropy

 Pits seasoned philanthropists, one-on-one, in robust debates around the philanthropic topics of the century.

-**Registration opens in late August.
+**Registration opens in late August every year.
 To register, please click on the Speaking the Same Language program page and be automatically registered for the remainder of the series.**

 For any questions, comments, and/or recommendations, please contact Carolyn Peters, Learning Services Associate.